Fire put out at Russia's Volgograd refinery after drone attack | Headlines

 Volgograd governor, Andrey Bocharov, said on the local administration's Telegram channel that there were no casualties from the incident.
 "As a result of the fall of a downed UAV, a fire broke out at the Volgograd Oil Refinery.
 Fire and rescue forces quickly got to work - the fire was promptly localised, the open burning was eliminated.
 There are no casualties," he said.

-Oil producer Lukoil, which owns the refinery, has not immediately replied to a request for comment.
+Oil producer Lukoil, which owns the refinery, later said that the fire had been fully extinguished and the plant was working as normal.
 Volgograd oil refinery on the Volga River has capacity to process 14.8 million metric tons (almost 300,000 barrels per day) of crude oil per year.

 Another Lukoil-owned oil refinery, NORSI, also suffered outages in January.
 Russian Deputy Prime Minister Alexander Novak has said that repairs to the refinery will take at least a month or a month and a half.